concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

 `setting-vhost-route53-backlog.sh` is alternative version modified for [Backlog](https://backlog.com/).
 I don't have readme ready.
 Please check the shell script to understand the variables.

+Since Route53 requires a json file to set the domain, this shell script generates `route53.json` file.

 ## How to use

 ### Step 1: Assign necessary permission to git repo